 If you are studying an undergraduate course, postgraduate pre-registration course or postgraduate research course over more than one academic year then your tuition fees may increase in subsequent years in line with Government regulations or UK Research and Innovation (UKRI) published fees.
 More information can be found in our terms and conditions under student fees regulations.

 This course is not eligible for full-time Student visa sponsorship.
 International/EU students may apply for part-time Student visa sponsorship on an individual basis.
 Please contact Admissions for further advice.
+Our tuition fee for International/EU students starting part-time study in 2024/25 is £17,205 for the course.
 The tuition fee displayed above is for the full course.
 If the full course is more than one year in duration, the fee will be divided into annual payments which will then be rounded.
 This may mean the total fee you pay is slightly higher than the fee stated above.
 If you take a break in study or have to re-take part of the course, you may also be charged an additional fee and will be notified of this at the time.
 Our tuition fee for International/EU students starting part-time study in 2024/25 is £5,735 per year.

 Postgraduate student loans

 Up to £11,222 available for Home students on most masters courses.